l0uisgrange/zap/docs/main.typ

     Purely aesthetic symbol variations are therefore excluded, as this project is focusing on making the standard symbols visually excellent.
 This ensures your circuits will be understandable by anyone, anywhere.
 Of course, I know this might be a constraint, so Zap will always give you the freedom to create your own #link("#")[custom symbols].

-== Contributors
+== Contributors <contributors>

 Special thanks to all the #link("https://github.com/l0uisgrange/zap/graphs/contributors")[contributors] who bring amazing features and bug fixes.

-=== How to contribute
+#info(
+    title: "How to contribute?",

-Contributions are very welcome, and it's very easy to set up.
-You have a lot more information on the dedicated #link("https://github.com/l0uisgrange/zap?tab=contributing-ov-file#contributions")[contributing guidelines].
+)[Contributions are very welcome, and it's very easy to set up.
+You can find more information on how to start on the dedicated #link("https://github.com/l0uisgrange/zap?tab=contributing-ov-file#contributions")[contributing guidelines].]

-#circ[
-    #zap.circuit({
-        import zap: *
-        zap.resistor("r1", (0, 0), (5, 0))
-    })
-]

-= Getting started
+= Getting started <getting-started>

+After this quick introduction, let's get started!
 You can start using Zap simply by adding the following import at the top of your Typst file.
 It will automatically install the library from Typst Universe.

 ```typst
 #import "@preview/zap:0.4.0"